esperr/esperr.github.io/_posts/2017-10-23-same-but-different.md

 <img src="/assets/sbd_v3.png" width="400">

-This could either be a weird one-or-two off quirk, or it could be the first sketches of profound law of citation sets.
-I can't say that I know off the top of my head, but if *you* do, please let me know: <ed_sperr@hotmail.com>.
+This could either be a weird one-or-two off quirk, or it could be the first intimation of a profound law of citation sets.
+I can't say that I know off the top of my head, but if *you* do, please drop me a line: <ed_sperr@hotmail.com>.